Wilzzu/wilzzu.dev/README.md

 ## Features

-- Showcase of my projects with descriptions, screenshots and links.
+- Showcase of my projects with descriptions, screenshots and links
-- Demo versions of some projects, so anyone can try them out.
+- Demo versions of some projects, so anyone can try them out
-- Smooth animations and transitions.
+- Smooth animations and transitions
-- Information about me and links to my socials.
+- Information about me and links to my socials
-- Responsive design.
+- Responsive design

 ## Technologies Used